vikt0rm/dbus-goecharger/README.md

 Thats it 😄

 ### Restrictions
-This script until now only supports reading values from the go-eCharger.
-Writing values like "Max charging current" and "Charging current" is not possible.
-Control of go-eCharger by the victron system is not supported for now.
+This script until now supports reading values from the go-eCharger.
+Writing values is supported for  "Enable Charging", "Charging current" and "Max charging current".
+Control of go-eCharger by the victron system in "Mode" "Auto" is not supported for now and changing the value will have no effect.

 ### Pictures